turingschool/front-end-curriculum/lessons/module-1/refactoring-html-css.md

 </section>

 <section class="answer">

 ### HTML Rubric

-* **4:**
+✅On Track✅
+- Crafts markup according to the Turing HTML style guide
+- Application utilizes consistent naming for HTML classes and IDs, and follows suggested conventions.
+Example: classes should be named using kabab-case, ids should be used sparingly
+- Application uses an appropriate amount of HTML semantic elements.
+If <div> or <span> elements are used, they are only for styling purposes.

+✨WOW✨ can look like:

-  - Developers use [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes.
+- Developers use BEM, SMACCS, or another set of naming conventions for classes.
+Note: If going this route, document it in your README and let your project manager know which naming convention will be used.
 - Application fully implements HTML that is accessible for individuals with visual disabilities.

-* **3:**

-  - Application utilizes consistent naming for HTML classes and IDs, and follows suggested conventions.
-Example: classes should be named using kabab-case, ids should use camelCase and be used sparingly.

-* **2:**

-  - Application uses an appropriate amount of [HTML semantic elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure).
-Semantic elements like `<button>`, `<li>`, etc. are used instead of `<div>` or `<span>`.
-If `<div>` or `<span` elements are used, they are only for styling purposes.

-* **1:**

-  - Style and syntax meets the criteria of the [Turing HTML Style Guide](https://github.com/turingschool-examples/html).
+Note: This will be checked using the Chrome Extenstion WAVE audit tool, and 0 errors & 0 contrast errors are expected.
 </section>

 <section class="answer">

 ### CSS Rubric

-* **4:**

-  - CSS is DRY, utilizing classes/rules to cut down on repetitive styles.
-  - Microinteractions such as hover states and animations have been thoughtfully added to improve the user experience.
-  - Design is responsive across small, medium and large breakpoints.

-* **3:**
+✅On Track✅
+- Crafts CSS according to the Turing CSS style guide
+- Application utilizes organizational conventions for the whole CSS stylesheet.
+This may look like - grouping native elements, typography styles, layout styles, etc. together.
 - CSS includes several examples of using a class to apply a styling rule block to multiple elements.
 - The design of the page is cohesive and ensures an intuitive user experience.
 Any user could navigate the application without any guidance from the developer.

-* **2:**

-  - Developer makes attempts to write DRY CSS by having at least 1 example of using a class to apply a styling rule block to multiple elements.
-  - There is no use of the `!important` tag.
-One exception may be for a `.hidden` class.
-  - The design of the page does not match the overall layout provided in the comp.

-* **1:**

-  - Style and syntax meets the criteria of the [Turing JS Style Guide](https://github.com/turingschool-examples/css).
+✨WOW✨ can look like:

+- CSS is DRY, utilizing classes/rules to cut down on repetitive styles.
+- Micro-interactions such as hover states and animations have been thoughtfully added to improve the user experience.
+- Design is responsive across small, medium and large breakpoints.
 </section>

 ## Group Discussion